Leslie's Earnings Call Transcripts

 -

-Second quarter sales declined 6% year-over-year due to weather, but cost controls kept EBITDA in line with guidance.
-Strategic initiatives like LFCs, a new loyalty program, and same-day delivery are underway, with a strong focus on debt reduction and operational efficiency.
+Q2 sales declined 6% year-over-year due to weather, but cost controls kept EBITDA in line with guidance.
+Strategic initiatives in inventory, digital, and loyalty are driving conversion and operational improvements, with full-year guidance reaffirmed and a focus on debt reduction.

 -